defensivepatent/model-defensive-patent/DPL_Markdown.md

 12. 'Offering Announcement' means an entity’s or individual’s announcement that:

-	(a) declares the entity's or individual’s commitment to offer a license to its Patents under the DPL, or, if such entity or individual has no Patents, has committed to offer a license to any Patents it may obtain in the future under the DPL; and
+	(a) declares the entity's or individual’s commitment to offer a license to its Patents (if any) under the DPL, and has committed to offer a license to any Patents it may obtain in the future under the DPL; and

 	(b) contains the entity's or individual’s contact information; and